Efficient Metric Learning for the Analysis of Motion Data

 This contribution is structured as follows: first, we introduce LMNN and its transfer to component-wise DTW, dubbed DTW-LMNN.
-Afterwards, we discuss how the resulting metric can be regularised to avoid its dependency on random effects caused by correlations in the observed data.
+Afterward, we discuss how the resulting metric can be regularized to avoid its dependency on random effects caused by correlations in the observed data.
 Finally, we demonstrate the suitability of the proposed methodology in a couple of benchmark Mocap data, where we demonstrate the increased classification accuracy of DTW-LMNN in comparison to alternatives.
-Finally we demonstrate the increased interpretability and robustness of the results when metric regularisation takes place.
+Finally, we demonstrate the increased interpretability and robustness of the results when metric regularization takes place.